hellinger04/monadic/docs/project-proposal.md

 # Elevator Pitch

-Monads are infamously hard to explain.
-Just look at the comments of Computerphile's video on them.
+Monads are infamously hard to explain; just look at the comments of Computerphile's video on them.
 So why not create a website that teaches you monads by doing?

 # Problem